John Batchelor (racing): Football

 Batchelor spent a month in hospital in late 2006 for alcoholism.
 He was a part of James Derry's bid to buy Mansfield Town in March 2008, but eventually launched his own bid to buy the club.
 He revealed plans to rename the club "Harchester United", after the fictional team in the Sky series Dream Team.
 This was called "absolutely bizarre" by Mansfield mayor Tony Egginton, who was later appointed as the club's non-executive chairman, which put doubt on Batchelor's takeover bid.
 He was later revealed to have had a £1.5 million bid for Accrington Stanley turned down by chairman Eric Whalley, which proposed moving a newly formed "Lancashire United" to Leigh and building a 10,000 seater stadium.
 He held talks with Chester City chairman Stephen Vaughan about purchasing the club in November.
 Batchelor fronted a consortium that made a £12.5 million bid to buy Southampton in July 2009.
 He was disqualified from acting as a company director for seven years from 2010 after he allowed two of his companies, Moornate Chemists Limited and The Besglos Polish Company Limited, to enter transactions to the benefit of connected companies and himself and to the detriment of their creditors.

-He was a Burnley supporter and a season ticket holder at Turf Moor.
+Batchelor was a Burnley supporter and a season ticket holder at Turf Moor.

 Death

-Batchelor died on 11 April 2010 in Stepping Hill Hospital, Stockport, Greater Manchester at the age of 51 after suffering from liver disease caused by alcoholism.
+Batchelor spent time at a rehabilitation facility in the final years of his life.
+He died on 11 April 2010 in Stepping Hill Hospital, Stockport, Greater Manchester at the age of 51 after suffering from liver disease caused by alcoholism.